eccl-jsi/eccl-jsi.github.io/_pages/ngrxiv.md

 Many interesting publications on the chemistry of noble gases are unfortunately not available in digital format.

-This small archive is our effort to provide access to some of these works...
+This small archive is our ongoing effort to provide access to some of these works...

 ### 1980s